OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/dd/mt.md

 ---
 title: mt
-description: This page provides detailed information about how to display Messari timeseries data, explaining the use of key parameters, available data frequency intervals, and how to query the timeseries.
+description: "This page provides detailed information about how to display Messari" timeseries data, explaining the use of key parameters, available data frequency intervals, and how to query the timeseries.
 It is a resource for understanding and extracting meaningful insights from Messari data.